 Professional services are also contracted on the fixed fee and in some cases on a time and materials basis.
 Fixed fees are paid monthly, in phases, or upon acceptance of deliverables.
 The Company's time and materials contracts are paid weekly or monthly based on hours worked.
 Revenue on time and material contracts is recognized based on a fixed hourly rate as direct labor hours are expended.
 Materials, or other specified direct costs, are reimbursed as actual costs and may include markup.
 The Company has elected the practical expedient to recognize revenue for the right to invoice because the Company's right to consideration corresponds directly with the value to the customer of the performance completed to date.
 For fixed fee contracts provided by in house personnel, the Company recognizes revenue evenly over the service period using a time-based measure because the Company is providing continuous service.
-Because the Company's contracts have an expected duration of one year or less, the Company has elected the practical expedient.
-Solve a soon as they become known.
+Because the Company's contracts have an expected duration of one year or less, the Company has elected the practical expedient in ASC 606-10-50-14(a) to not disclose information about its remaining performance obligations.
+Anticipated losses are recognized as soon as they become known.
 For the three months ended June 30, 2023 (Successor), for the period from March 15, 2023 to June 30, 2023 (Successor), for the period from January 1, 2023 to March 14, 2023 (Predecessor), three months ended June 30, 2022 (Predecessor), and six months ended June 30, 2022 (Predecessor), the Company did not incur any such losses.
 These amounts are based on known and estimated factors.